- Quantifying forest resilience

 Singh’s research explores the changes in rainfall patterns due to climate change and land-use change, and how that change influences the resilience of natural and agricultural systems.
 Here, he looks at the eco-hydrological feedbacks of the tropical terrestrial ecosystems to uncover the adaptation dynamics and impacts using remotely sensed datasets and process-based models.

 Since rainforests play a critical role in stabilizing the Earth’s climate and global water cycle, Singh’s research specifically focuses on the land systems of the South American and African rainforests.

 Singh’s PhD is a part of Earth Resilience in the Anthropocene (ERA) project which aims to improve the understanding of interactions among planetary boundaries (the boundaries in which the Earth system remains in a stable state), and to understand the implications of simultaneous human pressure on several systems that are characteristic of the Anthropocene – the human dominated era.

-Singh graduated from Indian Institute of Technology (ISM) Dhanbad, India in May 2018 with a Master of Technology (M.Tech) degree in Environmental Science and Engineering.
+Singh graduated from the Indian Institute of Technology (IIT-ISM) Dhanbad, India, with a Master of Technology (M.Tech) degree in Environmental Science and Engineering.
 Singh also holds a Bachelor in Technology (B.Tech) degree in Civil Engineering from Bharati Vidyapeeth University Pune, India.

 - Youth for Climate and Water (funded by Erasmus+), 2022

 - Young Scientists Summer Program (YSSP) fellowship (funded by IIASA-FORMAS), June-August 2021

 - Erasmus+ mobility grant for research exchange at TU Delft, Feb-Dec 2020